Outline of an orange dog with a heart shaped nose Conditions

 If you suspect that your dog has an ear hematoma, consult with your vet.
 Your vet will perform a physical examination and a simple needle extraction of the blister — the presence of blood confirms an ear hematoma.

-Seeking veterinarian care is also important because your dog could be suffering from ear mites or an infection that’s causing the head shaking and scratching.
+Seeking veterinarian care is also important because your dog could be suffering from ear mites or an infection that’s causing it to shake and scratch its head.

 Treatment